wp-blocks/squashify/readme.md

 If you have a large number of images in a folder that need to be compressed and optimized, this package can be a lifesaver.
 With just one command, you can easily reduce the size of your images, making them load faster on your website.
 Whether you need to compress JPGs, optimize SVGs, or generate compressed AVIF or WebP images, this package has got you covered.
 It's a simple and effective way to make your website more efficient and your users happier.
 Give it a try and see the difference it can make!

 ## How Use This?
-There are three ways to use @wp-blocks/squashify:
+There are three ways to use squashify:

 **As a Node.js script**: You can run the command using a Node.js script in your package.json file by specifying the input and output directories.